dumberjs/dumber-module-loader/README.md

 # dumber-module-loader

-A modern module loader, used by [dumber](https://github.com/dumberjs/dumber) bundler internally.
+A modern AMD module loader, used by [dumber](https://github.com/dumberjs/dumber) bundler internally.

 dumber-module-loader is a loose [AMD](https://github.com/amdjs/amdjs-api) implementation, does not strictly follow the [AMD](https://github.com/amdjs/amdjs-api) spec.